DaveBrad/dbrad-jacocoverage/README.md

 The NBM files are contained in NBM-files folder, they work for NB 8.2 and seems to work for NB 10 (but as aplha).

 Due to the transfer to Apache of Netbeans and its incubation, the dbrad-jacocoverage project was placed on hold.
 The code can be downloaded as a NB project and built and tested on Netbeans 8.2.
-However, Apache Netbeans 10 the code and be built, but the testing testcases will not run due to missing support in NB 10 (as yet).
+However, for Apache Netbeans 10 the code may be built, but testcases will not run due to missing support in NB 10 (as yet).

 Prelimary document can be viewed at dbrad-jacocoverage-plugin dbrad.jacocoverage._licenseanddocs intro.html.
 (Download just the
 _licenseanddocs folder.)